taw00/dashcore-rpm/README.md

 #### [5] Build the binaries

 One source RPM will often build multiple binary RPMs.
 In this case, six RPMs are built (with the debuginfo RPM optionally built).
-See them listed furthin into this document.
+See them listed later in this document.

 Actually building the binary RPMs is as easy as running the rpmbuild command against a specfile.
 For example: